nurse-with-old-man

 Health tends to deteriorate with age due to several factors, including:

 • Cellular Aging: As people age, their cells become damaged due to biological, chemical, or immunological factors.
-In the elderly, this damage accumulates, leading to reduced cellular function and the inability to regenerate tissues, contributing to an overall health decline.
+In the elderly, this damage accumulates, leading to reduced cellular function and the inability to regenerate tissues, which contributes towards overall health decline.

 • Compromised Organ Function: Over time, organs like the heart, kidneys, and lungs, gradually lose some of their functionality due to changes in cells and tissues.